1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 ---

 # Mods
-There are a few mods of the original firmwares out there:
+There are a few compiled versions and also mods of the original firmwares available out there.
+Please let me know if you find more so that I can link to them.

+!!! warning

+    Use at your own risk!

 ## Go